I’ve got a secret.

 So I made some clothes drawer labels for their dressers and even closet doors.
 That’s all.

 If you want to try it yourself, rip off some clip art from the web, or have your kids color up some awesome labels.
 Laminate them and use some removable double-sided tape to attach them.

-And if you are lazy enough to leave clothes sitting around in five laundry baskets, then you could just download the printable clothes drawer labels I made here or click that giant graphic on the left over there.
+And if you are lazy enough to leave clothes sitting around in five laundry baskets, then you could just download the printable clothes drawer labels I made by clicking that giant graphic below.